-- Once the system is fully sealed again, bleed or flush power steering system as required to remove all air and contaminants.
+- Once the system is fully sealed, bleed or flush the power steering system as required to remove all air and contaminants.

 - Finally, the engine is run, the car is test driven, and leaks are checked for at all connections.

 Is it safe to drive with a power steering pressure hose problem?